 In recent years he has further enhanced his knowledge and experience of PPP and, in particular, the procedures involved in the concession of works and services, real estate leasing and project financ-ing.
 Andrea regularly acts for clients before the Regional Administrative Courts in proceedings related to public tender procedures.

-He is a litigator before both administrative and civil Courts.
+She is also a litigator before the Administrative (Regional) and Civil Courts.

 public and private tenders, urban planning, public accounting liabilty, environmental law, civil and administrative (Regional Courts) litigation.